Archerfield, Queensland: History

 Archerfield was named after the 14,000-acre Archerfield pastoral station, acquired in 1881 by Michael Durack b 1846 - 1894, an Australian pastoralist and pioneer.

+The Grenier family of South Brisbane came from New Zealand to Brisbane in 1845 and, while operating the Grenier Inn at South Brisbane, also farmed land known as "The Willows" with the God's Acre Cemetery being established for Grenier family burials.

-Archerfield Airport originally served as the major airport for Brisbane.
-The old civil terminal is still in existence on the eastern side of the airfield.
-During World War II the airfield served as a base for military flying operations in support of the war in the Pacific.
+In 1931, Archerfield Airport was established as the major airport for Brisbane on the site of "The Willows".
+The old civil terminal is still in existence on the eastern side of the airfield with the cemetery in front of it.
+During World War II, the airfield served as a base for military flying operations in support of the war in the Pacific.